Roefie Hueting

-Roelof (Roefie) Hueting (born December 16, 1929) is a Dutch economist, former Head of the Department for Environmental Statistics of Statistics Netherlands, pianist and leader of the Down Town Jazz Band, known for the developed of the concept of Sustainable National Income (SNI).
+Roelof (Roefie) Hueting (16 December 1929 – 24 June 2023) was a Dutch economist, former Head of the Department for Environmental Statistics of Statistics Netherlands, pianist and leader of the Down Town Jazz Band, and known for the development of the concept of Sustainable National Income (SNI).

 Biography

 Hueting was born in The Hague, son of Bernardus Hueting and Elisabeth Hueting-Steinvoorte.
-In 1949 he founded the Down Town Jazz Band, and earned his living as musician during his studies at the University of Amsterdam.
-Started in 1951, he received his MA in Economics in 1959.
+In 1949 he founded the Down Town Jazz Band, and earned his living as musician during his studies at the University of Amsterdam which he started in 1951 and received his MA in Economics in 1959.
 In 1974 he obtained his Ph.D. in economics (cum laude) at the University of Groningen with the thesis "New scarcity and economic growth: More welfare through less production?" under supervision of Jan Pen.

 In 1959 he started as assistant public accountant.
 From 1962 till 1969 he was labour market researcher at the Ministry of Social Affairs, and from 1965 till 1968 at the Ministry of Housing and Physical Planning.
 After joining the Statistics Netherlands in 1969 he founded its Department of Environmental Statistics.
 Until his retirement in 1994 he chaired the Department for Environmental Statistics.

-In 1991 he was decorated Officer of the Order of Orange-Nassau, and in 1994 awarded the United Nation Global 500 award.
+In 1991 he was decorated Officer of the Order of Orange-Nassau, and in 1994 awarded the United Nations Global 500 award.

+Hueting died in The Hague on 24 June 2023, at the age of 93.